 “U.S. government statistics say that over 70% of Americans 65 and older will need long-term care at least once in their lives.
 Yet, only 33% of us understand and acknowledge that we’re likely to need long-term care in the future.”- Robert Cannon

-Various studies over the past decade indicate that Americans tend to vastly underestimate their chances of needing long-term care.
+Various studies over the past decade indicate that Americans tend to underestimate their chances of needing long-term care vastly.
 Ignoring long-term care as a critical component of a stable retirement and income plan will likely lead to the exhaustion of funds in retirement.

 People don’t understand long-term care.

-While there seems to be an endless parade of commercials touting the latest drugs or medical devices, there are very few ads discussing long-term care.
-Such lack of education is one reason why many Americans forget to include long-term discussions with their financial advisor.
+While there seems to be an endless parade of commercials touting the latest drugs or medical devices, very few ads discuss long-term care.
+Such lack of education is why many Americans forget to include long-term discussions with their financial advisor.
 Multiple surveys highlight the misguided ideas and misconceptions most retirees and pre-retirees have regarding long-term care.

 Here are a few beliefs about long-term care and LTC insurance discovered by researchers that indicate Americans are far from ready to tackle the challenges of getting older.

 - 67% of people surveyed feel they won’t need any long-term care at all when they retire.

 - Respondents say that they believe family members other than their kids will help them with their long-term care needs.

 - Such misunderstandings about Medicare are problematic.
 25% of people surveyed believe they will be able to use Medicare to cover long-term care costs.
 In all but very narrow circumstances, Medicare does not pay for nursing home care.

 - Most people don’t understand what long-term insurance is or what it covers.